Parents with Mental Illness and Child Custody Issues

 Adoption and Safe Families Act

-The Federal Adoption and Safe Families Act, Public Law 105-89 (ASFA) was signed into law November 19, 1997.
-This legislation is the first substantive change in federal child welfare law since the Adoption Assistance and Child Welfare Act of 1980, Public Law 96-272.4 It is intended to achieve a balance of safety, well-being and permanency for children in foster care.
+The Federal Adoption and Safe Families Act, Public Law 105-89 (ASFA) was signed into law on November 19, 1997.
+This legislation is the first substantive change in federal child welfare law since the Adoption Assistance and Child Welfare Act of 1980, Public Law 96-272.4 It is intended to achieve a balance of safety, well-being, and permanency for children in foster care.
 It requires that state child welfare agencies make "reasonable efforts" to prevent the unnecessary placement of children in foster care and to provide services necessary to reunify children in foster care with their families.
 ASFA establishes expedited timelines for determining whether children who enter foster care can be moved into permanent homes promptly—their own familial home, a relative's home, adoptive home, or other planned permanent living arrangement.

 While ASFA is designed to protect children, it also includes provisions pertaining to parental rights.
 For example, under ASFA, parents have the right to receive supports and services to help them retain custody and keep their families intact.
 The child welfare system must provide these services according to an individualized plan that has been developed and agreed upon by all parties to ensure parents with mental illnesses are not discriminated against due to their illness.
 A plan with parental input also helps ensure that, when appropriate, efforts are made by state welfare agencies to promote family permanency, including establishing whether children in foster care can be moved into a permanent living situation.